Thai King Bhumibol Adulyadej dies at 88

 'We lost our father today'

+Many in the crowd prayed, sang the royal anthem and repeatedly shouted: "Long live the King."

+The announcement, at around 7 p.m., cut through the crowd and gave way to devastated wailing and long embraces.
+Others stared speechlessly at their phones, sharing messages from friends and family on social media.

-A Thai woman, speaking to CNN outside the Siriraj Hospital in Bangkok, unable to hold back her tears, said she hoped the news was not true.
+Ovartvoraporn Bhakchuda, a Thai woman who spoke to CNN outside the hospital, was unable to hold back her tears, saying that she hoped the news was not true.

 "We lost our father today," she said.